 Because of this, it’s almost become autonomous, and it’s easy to slip into a semi-conscious state of walking, where the legs are moving but the mind is thinking about something different altogether.
 Whatever it is that causes the mind to wander off, it’s a movement away from the present moment, away from the direct experience of life.
 It can sometimes feel as though we’re so busy remembering, planning and analyzing life that we forget to experience life – as it actually is, rather than how we think it should be.

 Below is an exercise in walking meditation, allowing you to become present and connect to what is happening in the here and now.
 And luckily, it’s perfectly suited to a busy life since you probably already walk a lot throughout the day anyway, so all you’re doing is directing the mind in a different way as you continue to do what you’ve always done.
+If you have the app, you can try our guided walking exercise here.

 1. As you begin to walk, notice how the body feels.
 Does it feel heavy or light, stiff or relaxed?
 Don’t rush to answer the question, but take a few seconds to become aware of your posture and the way you’re carrying yourself.